Simplifying content to improve conversion rates for Screwfix

 Before: the basket page

-The old ‘Trolley’ page, while content- and function-rich, was a confusing place.
-Mainly because so much of the content and functionality was difficult to find, read and understand.
+The old basket page, while content- and function-rich, was a confusing place.
+Content and functionality were difficult to find, read and contextualise.

-Deconstructing and reframing the page around customer goals led to a different organisation and presentation.
+Deconstructing and reframing the page around customer goals led to a different organisation and presentation for it, while preserving all its richness and functionality.

 Step 1: Deconstruct and reframe